willxxy/willxxy.github.io/second.md

 I should probably be doing my work, but I decided to reflect upon a great conversation with a dear friend.
 A bittersweet trait about the work that I do is that it is endless.
 I am never, truly done with work.
-This is attributed by the fact that my work is in fact, learning, and I absolutely adore it.
+This is attributed by the fact that my 'work' is learning, and I absolutely adore it.
 I love discovering new things and I want to spend my life doing it.
 However, I have to admit, sometimes I wish there was some kind of end goal.
 Whether it is a [grand prize](https://en.wikipedia.org/wiki/Turing_Award){:target="_blank"}
 or emeritus status, I occassionally fantasize about a grand finale in research.